-March 2022:
+March 2023:

-The District Superintendent, Chief Administrator of Operations, and Chief Administrator of School Leadership conducted Zoom meetings with staff (teachers, classified, support staff and administrators, including principals) from our 9 school sites, the Maintenance, Operations and Transportation staff, and staff from the Student Achievement Support Center.
+The District Superintendent, and Executive Administrative team conducted meetings with staff (teachers, classified, support staff and administrators, including principals) from our 9 school sites, the Maintenance, Operations and Transportation staff, and staff from the Student Achievement Support Center.
 The purpose of these meetings was to review the current FOCUS Plan (LCAP) and data collected from the surveys.
 The meetings also provided an opportunity for additional input on action steps to support the needs and goals of the district.
 Each school site principal met with their School Site Councils and gathered input from them towards needs and goals of the district.
-Each school site distributed surveys to students in grades 4-8 regarding their input in regard to their educational experience.
+Consultation with the Special Education Local Plan Area administrator took place.

-April 2022:
+April 2023:

-Each school site notified and invited all stakeholders to an input night where information and data was shared about the current FOCUS Plan (LCAP) and data collected from the stakeholder surveys.
-Input was gathered for consideration for action steps and/or goals for the 2022-2023 FOCUS Plan (LCAP).
+Each school site notified and invited all educational partners to an input night where information and data was shared about the current FOCUS Plan (LCAP) and data collected from the educational partner surveys.
+Input was gathered for consideration for action steps and/or goals for the 2023-2024 FOCUS Plan (LCAP).